THE SPACE BETWEEN AWARENESS AND ACTION

 — Sometimes after a new behavior becomes the “new normal,” a person can feel some regret.
 “If only I had figured this out sooner!”
 Regret is a very difficult experience and often springs from comparing ourselves to others.
 You may compare yourself to others, noticing that others seem to have mastered this skill and you’re barely keeping up.
 Flip this around if you can: “I’ve wanted to learn how to be this way for a long time, and I’ve finally done it!”
 Hard-won challenges can be celebrated, with acknowledgement of our own courage and fortitude to grow and develop.
 Further, the momentum we gain from working on changing our way of being can help us to tackle even more.
 As Tina Fey stated: “You can’t be that kid standing at the top of the waterslide, overthinking it.
 You have to go down the chute.”

-Dr. Slate is a Clinical Psychologist in private practice in Santa Monica.
+Dr. Susan Harper Slate is a Clinical Psychologist practicing in Santa Monica.
 She is a member of the Independent Psychotherapy Network.
-Dr. Slate can be reached at (310) 582-0010 or firstname.lastname@example.org
+Dr. Slate can be reached at (310) 582-0010 or firstname.lastname@example.org.

 Copyright 2017 by Susan Harper Slate, Ph.D.